dovecot/documentation/docs/core/config/auth/databases/ldap.md

 Usually your LDAP database also contains the [[link,userdb]].

-If your home directory can be specified with a template and you're using only a single UID and GID, you should use [[link,auth_staticdb]] instead to avoid an unnecessary LDAP lookup.
+If your home directory can be specified with a template, you're using only a single UID and GID, and you don't need any other user-specific fields, you should use [[link,userdb_static]] instead to avoid an unnecessary LDAP lookup.
 You can also use [[link,auth_prefetch]] to avoid the userdb LDAP lookup.

-Userdb lookups are always done using the default DN (`dn` setting) bind.
+Userdb lookups are always done using the [[setting,ldap_auth_dn]] bind.
 It's not possible to do the lookup using the user's DN (remember that e.g. [[link,lda]] or [[link,lmtp]] needs to do userdb lookups without knowing the user's password).